jopemachine/awesome-stars/README.md

 ## Go

+- [charmbracelet/glow](https://github.com/charmbracelet/glow) - Render markdown on the CLI, with pizzazz! 💅🏻
 - [jesseduffield/lazygit](https://github.com/jesseduffield/lazygit) - simple terminal UI for git commands
 - [cheat/cheat](https://github.com/cheat/cheat) - cheat allows you to create and view interactive cheatsheets on the command-line.
 It was designed to help remind *nix system administrators of options for commands that they use frequently, but not fre
 - [knqyf263/pet](https://github.com/knqyf263/pet) - Simple command-line snippet manager, written in Go.